DataQuesters-Navigating-the-Data-Mines/Data-Mining/README.md

       3.6 Performed the actual KMeans clustering
       3.7 Created a scatter plot graph
       3.8 Set the graphs limits and titles

+    X. Ross handled updating the repository and admin work X.1 Updated the repository to match the brief X.2 Filled out documentation for each week as honestly and accurately as possible with what is available X.3 Updated the README(s) to explain steps taken as well as what the repository is for X.4 Submitted the final ZIP file
       3.9 Displayed the graph